 It's completely up to you, though you might find our phase model helpful.
-We recognise you are busy and have lots of demands on your time.
-We run multiple iterations of our most popular courses, and, typically, summer term courses are less heavily booked.
-An increasing number of courses are now available online on our KEATS site, so you can access them whenever and wherever you want.
+We recognise you are busy and have lots of demands on your time, so we run multiple iterations of our most popular courses.
+An increasing number of courses are now available online in the PGR Core Library on our KEATS site, so you can access them whenever and wherever vou want.